lyr408/AppNetworkMonitor/README.md

 # NetworkMonitor
-It is a network monitoring tool for mobile application
+It is an app network monitoring tool and it can monitor network errors, connection time consumption, etc.